Equity Release Advice from Headstart Financial Planning

 Lifetime mortgages are available to homeowners aged 55 and over.
-The amount you can release will depend on a number of factors including your age, value of property and type of property.
+The amount you can release will depend on a number of factors including your age, the value of the property and the type of the property.
 You can continue to live in your home and use the money for your needs.

 There are two main routes you can take to release equity:

-Home Reversion Schemes - is a scheme where all (or part) of the your property is sold to an equity release company, entitling you to receive a cash lump sum or ongoing income whilst retaining the right to live in the property rent-free until death.
+A scheme where all (or part) of your property is sold to an equity release company, entitling you to receive a cash lump sum or ongoing income whilst retaining the right to live in the property rent-free until death.